HazemBittar/semantic-layout/README.md

         ***Made all these steps on separate branch `4-references`.
 After finish merge branch `4-references` with `master`.
 Divide each step on separate commit.***

+5. **Finishing Touches**

+    - Write final, complete README
+    - Validate code to check for any last mistakes
+    - Push `master` to github for publishing your site